Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing and mobility

-Finally, distribution dependence is a phenomenon captured by the relaxation time (and other measures of mixing).
-From the three standard measures, only the IGE is dependent on the shape of the wealth distributions that are used for its estimation, whereas the other two measures are not.
+Obviously, this property is captured by measures of mixing as they are defined through the evolutionary characteristics of the wealth distribution: In measures of mixing $\Phi\big(P(y(t),t)\big) = \beta(t)$.
 This dependence indicates that measures of mixing will not be interpreted similarly when the underlying wealth distribution remains unchanged, and when it becomes more and more unequal.
+Interestingly, from the three standard measures, only the IGE is dependent on the shape of the wealth distributions that are used for its estimation, whereas the other two measures are not.